Stove Service Time ?

 Burn only mature logs for optimal heat and efficiency.

-Wood is a far more environmentally friendly fuel than oil, gas and electricity – and subject to far less price rises.
+Wood is a far more environmentally friendly fuel than oil, gas and electricity.
+Subject to far less price rises.
 Freshly cut wood contains a lot of water, so you should dry it out before you can burn it.
 This can take as long as 18-24 months.

 Expert advice